dhis2/dhis2-docs-implementation/content/chis_implementation/07_training_support.md

 Supervision visits should cover issues identified prior to the visit, but supervision visits are also ideal times to conduct on-the-job support to address program performance, resolve issues in real time, and enforce SOPs.
 On-the-job support should include:

 1. A general overview of performance at all levels to give the CHW or the Supervisor a better sense of perspective and motivate them to better performance:
-	a.
-How CHWs performance (key indicators, reporting rates, reporting completeness) compares to other CHWs, district performance, national performance, etc.
+	- How CHWs performance (key indicators, reporting rates, reporting completeness) compares to other CHWs, district performance, national performance, etc.
-	b.
-How CHW supervisors perform in relation to national performance:
+	- How CHW supervisors perform in relation to national performance:
 		- Average reporting rate for the CHWs under the supervisor compared to national.
 		- Average program performance for the CHW supervisor compared to national levels.